-The research Centre Regional and Global Development (REGLO) is a member of an international consortium composed of 23 partners from 14 countries: Austria, Belgium, Bulgaria, Croatia, Slovenia, Czech Republic, Germany, Finland, Hungary, Montenegro, Romania, Serbia, Ukraine and the United Kingdom.
+The research Centre Regional and Global Development (REGLO) is a member of an international consortium composed of 16 partners from 10 countries: Bulgaria, Croatia, Slovenia, Czech Republic, Germany, Hungary, Montenegro, Romania, Serbia and Ukraine.

 Melia Observatory project

 Media Literacy Observatory for Active Citizenship and Sustainable Democracy